Thursday, January 30, 2025

 "I hope you appreciate me doing this," Sabrina half-jokingly grumbled over the mild but constant sound of wireless telephone static.
 "But if I end up with broken fingers, I'm gonna return the favor."

-Alicia held the handset between her left cheek and shoulder as she scrubbed her plastic lunch containers under the break room sink.
+Alicia held the handset between her left cheek and shoulder as she scrubbed her plastic lunch containers at the break room sink.
 "I do.
 Really, really I do.
-Just please make sure they're in place by the timekeeper's table, okay?"
+Just please make sure it's in place by the timekeeper's table, okay?"

 "You're crazy and this plan is stupid," chuckled Sabrina.
-"And if anybody asks, I'm taking credit."
+"And if anyone asks, I'm taking credit."

 "49%," corrected Alicia, dabbing her silverware dry on a threadbare blue hand towel.
-"Alright, it's nearly 5:00, so I need to say some goodbyes.
+"Alright, it's nearly 5:00.
+I need to say some goodbyes.
 See you in gorilla?"

 "Yeah, see you there."
 Beep.